grinnell-cs/csc151-images/pages/syllabus.md

 Our class is a community.
 We should behave as such.
 Among other things, that means treating others with respect, not only in the language that we use (no slurs, please), but also in taking others' ideas, approaches, perspectives, and identities seriously.
 We will discuss appropriate guidelines for the class throughout the semester, developing those guidelines as a community.

+### Basic needs security

+Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, should know that these difficulties are likely to affect their performance in the course.
+Such students are urged to contact the [Dean of Students](https://www.grinnell.edu/profiles/student-affairs/staff) or the [CRSSJ](https://www.grinnell.edu/about/offices-services/crssj) for support.
+You may also notify me, if you feel comfortable doing so, and I will do my best to help you identify and arrange other resources.

-### Other accommodations
+### Other accommodations and adustments

-There are a limitless number of dimensions to diversity and inclusion, the totality of which are unaddressable with a finite set of policies.
+There are many other ways in which it may be appropriate to adjust course policies and it is not possible to attempt to address them all in a few policies.
 These may include other issues best addressed earlier in the semester (*e.g.*, student-athlete scheduling) or as they arise (*e.g.*, chronic health flare-ups).
 I will do my best to be flexible in these cases with the overall goal of facilitating your growth in this course.
-To do this, I need to receive advanced notice from you **at least one week in advance** so that we can make suitable arrangements.
-For situations that arise within a given week, I will ask you to utilize the token system (described in the evaluation section) to manage your workload.
+Please keep me informed!

 ## Evaluation and grading